tan-sd/FreeFoodSG/README.md

 1. Turn on Docker Desktop
 2. On the terminal, type `cd makan-boleh`
 3. Then `docker compose up`
+4. Once container has been built and ran, you can access MakanBoleh through `http://localhost:8080`

 ### Test Account
 | **Username**       | **iloveesd** |